clairesujin8702/MyOwnPlanner/README.md

 ## MyOwnPlanner

-Plan your life with this app, simply write down what todo and remind me of things to do.
+Plan your life with this app, simply write down what to do and remind me of things to do.

 ## Technologies